joereynolds/the-check-republic/README.md

 # check-republic

 `check-republic` is a system monitoring notification service.
 Currently it uses notify-send as its backend to display warnings to the user about potential issues.

 Checks live under `~/.config/check-republic/checks`.
-Each check has a directory containing the check itself and the message to show to the user if that check fails.
+Each check has a directory containing the check itself and a configuration file for that check.

 For example, a "low battery" check would have the following structure: